-We are concluding a single arm, open-label Phase 2 trial of imsidolimab in 8 patients with generalized pustular psoriasis, or GPP, also known as the GALLOP trial.
+We have conducted a single arm, open-label Phase 2 trial of imsidolimab in 8 patients with generalized pustular psoriasis, or GPP, also known as the GALLOP trial.
 Patients were screened among 12 sites located in the United States and Europe.
 Patients were washed out of prior therapy and no concomitant therapy was permitted during the trial.
 Key inclusion criteria include active ongoing GPP disease with a minimum mJDA-SI score of 7 and at least 10% body surface area covered by active pustules and erythema, while key exclusion criteria included concomitant dermatological conditions or infection.
 Patients were treated with a 750mg intravenous induction dose of imsidolimab at Day 1, followed by monthly 100mg subcutaneous doses on Days 29, 57 and 85 during the 16-week study.
 The primary endpoint of this trial was clinical response on the CGI scale on Day 29 and Day 113 without rescue therapy.
 Baseline clinical assessments were conducted for each patient on Day 1 prior to imsidolimab dosing.